 Director: Andy Muschietti

-I was looking forward to seeing this film, it had a good premise, kinda like, what would happen if the Blair Witch decided to raise kids, lost them and then wants them back, sadly when I saw that is was going to be a Del Toro-produced movie, I knew that it would look great, make loads of money, but not be scary in the slightest, sure there are a few jumps scares, but that didn’t really make up for such a missed opportunity, to make a half decent scary movie.
+I was looking forward to seeing this film; it had a good premise, kinda like, what would happen if the Blair Witch decided to raise kids, lost them and then wants them back, sadly when I saw that it was going to be a Del Toro-produced movie, I knew that it would look great, make loads of money, but not be scary in the slightest, sure there are a few jumps scares, but that didn’t really make up for such a missed opportunity, to make a half-decent scary movie.

 So it is 2008 and Jeffery, driven by the financial crisis kills his business partner and wife, before returning home to murder his own wife and abducts his two young children, never to be heard from again, never giving up hope, his brother Lucas, spends all his money attempting to track down his missing family, Five years later, a rescue party, paid for by Lucas, Jeffery’s brother, find the two young girls living in a rundown shack, living in a feral state and claiming to of been raised by someone they refer to as ‘Mama’, one rescued, they are given to Lucas (Nikolaj Coster-Waldau) and his girlfriend Annabel (Jessica Chastain) to look after, but the girls claim that ‘Mama’ is coming to get them back, this is a good premiss, the idea that something supernatural saved the two girls and raised them, what would they be like?, what would the spirit do to get them back?, the only problem is that although the film looks great and the plot develops at a good pace, the film never really hits home, there isn’t any suspense, plus you will get sick of hearing the word ‘Mama’ by the end of the film.